Medication Control

 Human Medication

 Humans are not exempt!
-Detailed information on athlete anti-doping rules, responsibilities, and prohibited substances at EC and/or FEI competitions can be found at the Equestrian Canada Anti-Doping Advisories page.
-These advisories are issued by the Canadian Centre for Ethics in Sport (CCES).
+Detailed information on athlete anti-doping rules, responsibilities, and prohibited substances at EC and/or FEI competitions can be found at the Canadian Centre for Ethics in Sport (CCES).

 Please also view the following: